 The drift time interval for conventional 9 mm by 9 mm LSTs with a standard gas (Arisobutane) is approximately 100 ns which is too long for our application because it is of the same order as the RHIC bunch crossing time (106 ns).
 (The rise time and pulse duration are satisfactory, however.)
-We studied and achieved faster timing characteristics by ORing pairs of tubes in a four-pack staggered by half a channel.
+We studied and achieved faster timing characteristics by ORing pairs of tubes in a two-pack staggered by half a channel.
 We thus are able to construct a viable muon identifier using a conventional gas.
 Note that an important additional reason for the stagger is that it reduces the geometrical inefficiency due to the comb profile septa from 10% to near zero (at normal incidence).

-We investigated two other means of obtaining shorter drift times by using faster gas mixtures including $CF_4$ and by developing Iarocci tubes with a 5 mm by 5 mm cross section, instead of the standard 9 mm by 9 mm.
-Further details on timing studies are available in [39].
+We investigated two other means of obtaining shorter drift times by using faster gas mixtures including $CF_4$ and by developing Iarocci tubes with a 5 mm by 5 mm cross section, instead of the standard 9 mm by 9 mm as discussed in [40].